In traditional business, "key person risk" refers to when a company relies too much on one individual to succeed.

-Of course, multisig is not a panacea, as customers of OKEx learned last month, when the exchange suspended withdrawals, explaining (somewhat cryptically) that one of its key holders was cooperating with an investigation and had fallen "out of touch."
+Of course, multisig is not a panacea, as customers of OKEx learned in October 2020, when the exchange suspended withdrawals, explaining (somewhat cryptically) that one of its key holders was cooperating with an investigation and had fallen "out of touch."
 Without that key holder's authorization, OKEx was unable to give customers their money back.

 How does a multisignature crypto wallet work?